Sammaye/mongoglue/README.md

 Note: A behaviours event hooks into the model will be run before your own, so tghe `Timestamp`s `beforesave()` hook will run before your own in model one.

+### Checking if it is a new record

+There are two ways to check if the model is a new record in mongoglue, both inside the model and outside:

+- You can use the insert scenario using `getScenario()` to understand if it is that current scenario
+- The model actually provides a dedicated `isNew()` function which you can evaluate to either true or false directly.

+### Cleaning and Reloading

+Once every so often you might need to either clean and document or reload it completely from database because of some special case whereby active record did not work so well.

+The model has two functions: `clean()` and `refresh()`.

+The `clean` does exactly what it says on the tin however the `refresh` will run a `clean` (will actually call the `clean` function) and then replace the documents attributes.

 ## Finding Documents